 If it is proven that one parent was violating the current schedule, but not in good faith, they can be held in contempt of court.
 This often carries a fine, community service, or even jail time.

 Another less expensive option to court is mediation for contentious couples.
 Mediation is a form of alternative dispute resolution in which a third party can assist you in reaching an amicable modification of your original order.
 This can save you both the time and money associated with litigation.

 If you or a loved one is dealing with divorce, there is often no roadmap for how to proceed.
 With so many unanswered questions and concerns it can be overwhelming.
-The New Jersey divorce lawyers at Fox & Melofchik, L.L.C. strive to provide you with the best guidance for your specific situation.
+The Eatontown divorce lawyers at Fox & Melofchik, L.L.C. strive to provide you with the best guidance for your specific situation.
 For a free consultation contact us online at or call us at 732-493-9400 today.

-Located in Eatontown, New Jersey, we proudly serve clients from the surrounding areas, including those in Monmouth County, Ocean County, Middlesex County, Mercer County, Ocean Township, Fair Haven, Red Bank, Tinton Falls, Shrewsberry, Middletown Township, Wall Township, Seagirt, and Spring Lake, New Jersey.
+Located in Eatontown, New Jersey, we proudly serve clients from the surrounding areas, including those in Monmouth County, Ocean County, Middlesex County, Mercer County, Ocean Township, Fair Haven, Red Bank, Tinton Falls, Shrewsbury, Middletown Township, Wall Township, Seagirt, and Spring Lake, New Jersey.